shaheenfirdaus2108-art/portfolio/portfolio_copy.md

 ## 5. Personal Touch

 **Beyond the Canvas:**
 When I’m not organizing artboards in Figma, you’ll likely find me sketching quiet landscapes, experimenting with photography, or trekking through the lower Himalayas.
-These offline pursuits keep me grounded, teaching me the value of patience and offering fresh perspectives that inevitably find their way back into my design work.
+These offline pursuits keep me grounded, teaching me the value of patience and offering fresh perspectives that inevitably find their way back in my design work.